 This morning we experience a true highlight of the holiday as we visit legendary Graceland, home of Elvis Presley.
 Explore the mansion and grounds of his estate on a well-presented audio walking tour which has an emotional conclusion at his final resting place.
 Your ticket also includes the Elvis Presley Automobile Museum.
-You are free in Memphis for the remainder of the day and you may wish to take afternoon tea at the famous Peabody Hotel and watch the famous daily parade of ducks at the lobby fountain.
+You are free in Memphis for the remainder of the day and you may wish to visit the famous Peabody Hotel and watch the daily parade of ducks at the lobby fountain.

 Day 8 Memphis - Natchez

 We follow Ol’ Man River to Natchez, central port for the cotton trade in the early 18th century, whose many grand mansions and estates bear witness to the wealth of those days.
 These homes indicate the sumptuous scale of society life, reminiscent of a film set from ‘Gone with the Wind’.
 After visiting one of these antebellum mansions, we continue to the Hotel Vue (4T) or the Natchez Grand Hotel (4T).